8ftBeanBag/my-status/README.md

 cp .env.example .env.local
 ```

-You will need to sign up at UptimeRobot and create a monitor for router.
+You will need to sign up at UptimeRobot and create a monitor for your router's IP.
 I had to use my router's DNS IP to get it to ping appropriately.
 From there, create a read-only API key (or any API key, I'm not checking) and add it to the .env.local file.

 Sign up for the WeatherAPI as well to use their API.